-Are all world religions sexist?
+We will address burning questions such as Are all world religions sexist?
 Does God have a gender?
-Why the controversy about women as religious leaders?
+Does Genesis establish women as morally inferior to men through the story of Eve?
+Why is there controversy over women as religious leaders?
 Are men and women created equal?
-Are there female leaders in the histories of world religions?
-What is the relationship between violence against women and chauvinistic interpretations of sacred texts?
-What is feminism, and why it is important for religious studies?
+Where are women leaders in the history of world religions?
+Is there a connection between violence against women and chauvinistic interpretations of sacred texts?
+What is feminism and why is it important for the study of religion and the practice of democracy?